Find us on Facebook

 The mix is pretty good, although Mark Carroll’s guitar could be louder – the audience may well be missing some of his inspired nuances.
 This is definitely not the case with Mick Jones’ playing; his controlled, crisp riffing cuts through the room with a clarity that is usually only achieved through excessive volume.
 Mark Kohler’s drums are right on the money.
 Andy Richards is largely hidden from view, but his bass joins Kohler in providing a solid rhythmic underpinning for the guitars to capitalise upon.
 Baby You Lied provides a great example of this.

 Dowler doesn’t say too much between songs; he cracks the odd joke, gently exhorts audience members to dance, and tells a little of the Young Modern story.
 All of which is delivered in an understated, relaxed, somewhat laconic manner.
-“Here’s the single we released back in 1942” he says, leading the band into She’s Got the Money.
+“Here’s the single we released back in 1942” he says, leading the band into She’s Got The Money.

 All but two of the songs from the Play Faster album are featured, as well as a selection from the band’s second LP, How Insensitive.
-Rare treats include the aforementioned My Favourite Drug, the Bluesbreakers’ On Top of the World (a live staple), and the fabulous (Wanna Be a) Birdman, which is preceded by Dowler’s punny introduction.
+Rare treats include the aforementioned My Favourite Drug, the Bluesbreakers’ On Top Of The World (a live staple), and the fabulous (Wanna Be a) Birdman, which is preceded by Dowler’s punny introduction.

 The set, and the evening closes with The Big Beat, and the band and punters part ways and return to real life.
 It is important that everyone involved in this has made the most of their evening because it’s unlikely to happen again in a hurry.

-Photo courtesy David Robinson
+Image courtesy of David Robinson